 Continental Divide Trail Wyoming

-The Continental Divide Trail Wyoming is a place for thru hiking big miles.
+The Continental Divide Trail Wyoming is a place for hiking big miles.
 From the flat and easy sections of the Wyoming Basin to the most visually stunning section of the whole CDT in the Wind River Range.
 And let us not forget Yellowstone National Park.
 South of Yellowstone National Park is an area with many Grizzly Bears where several incidents have happened.
 Carry Bear Spray and hang food.

 - Day 88 Hello Wyoming